OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-14.md

 The fear of the Lord is a fountain of life, turning one away from the snares of death.

 ## Proverbs 14:28
-A large population is a king's glory, but without subjects a prince is ruined.
+A multitude of people is a king's honor, but without followers a prince is undone.

 ## Proverbs 14:29
 Whoever is slow to anger has great understanding, but one who is quick-tempered displays folly.